 Bishwas Sharma ’16

-His most memorable college moments include late-night sledding down Thorson Hill before finals, a road trip to New Mexico during spring break, and polar plunging in St. Olaf’s Natural Lands.
+His most memorable college moments include late-night sledding down Thorson Hill before finals, a college road trip to New Mexico during spring break, and polar plunging in St. Olaf’s Natural Lands.
 An Ole with a great sense of humor, Bishwas enjoys meeting new people and sharing stories — natural traits for an Admissions Fellow.

 - Celebrate South Asia!
 Club

-- Junior counselor in Kittelsby Hall
+- Resident Assistant in Rand Hall

 - International Students Organization